Four Easy Ways to Register

 Students who have had checks returned may also be prohibited from writing checks in the future.
 If you have previously had a dishonored check, no personal checks, even from another person, are acceptable on your behalf.

 For the SDSU parking fee refund schedule, see the SDSU catalog.
-Refunds can be obtained at either the University or the CES cashier's offices.
+Refunds can be obtained at the University cashier's office.
 The amount of refund is rounded down to the nearest dollar.
 No refund is made for amounts of less than $10.
 Refunds may be applied against other amounts due the University.

 All veterans must certify that they are aware that any registration changes may alter the payments the VA will award, and understand that they will be liable for any overpayment which they may receive from the Veterans Administration.